 The path from there to here has been a whirlwind of emotions and learning and enlightenment.
 The sanctuary is not an “I” but a “we.”
 Many amazing individuals make up the team that keeps the Wolf Sanctuary of PA flourishing.
 My very capable partner, Darin Tompkins, has kept me moving forward with his quiet and patient manner.
 He is the caretaker of the wolves and wolf-dogs, meeting their ever-changing needs daily.
 The staff and volunteers are exemplary in their passion to educate and care for our rescues, and to share their knowledge with our visitors.

 We will continue to offer as natural a home to wolves and wolf-dogs as we can, for as long as we have your support to do so.
-By your capable hands and compassion we have continued in our mission these 40 years.
+By your capable hands and compassion we have continued in our mission for over 40 years.
 Thank you… to Mom and Dad for love and understanding of wolves when few knew or cared… to the volunteers who give freely of their time… to the staff who work tirelessly for the betterment of the wolves’ lives… and to all who visit every tour day.

 You have enabled our gray wolves to live happily and with dignity.